Tinsley Viaduct: History

 The lower deck of the viaduct was opened in March 1968 and the upper deck, carrying the M1, on 19 October 1968.
 The build cost was £6 million.
-The structure is unusual in that it is built as steel box girders, at a time when most long span bridges were being built of post-tensioned concrete deck design.
+The structure is unusual in that it is built as steel box girders, at a time when most long-span bridges were being built of a post-tensioned concrete deck design.
+Because of the limited access to the site with numerous railway lines, the River Don, a canal, and factories in the way, a dual gauge (5ft 2½in and 3ft) railway was used in the construction of the viaduct with prefabricated box-girder sections being propelled from the north-western end of the viaduct by a Ruston & Hornsby diesel locomotive.
 The use of steel allowed a significant cost saving over alternative methods, but became controversial following two disasters involving steel bridges in 1970 (the West Gate Bridge in Australia and the Cleddau Bridge in Wales) and another in 1971 (the Koblenz South Bridge in Germany).
 Fifty-one people were killed in these failures, leading in the UK to the formation of the Merrison Committee.
-The report of the Merrison committee resulted in the temporary closure of two of the carriageways on the lower deck and two on the upper deck, the installation of extra steel strengthening bands around the bridge's support columns and other works which were completed in 1983.
+The report of the Merrison committee resulted in the temporary closure of two of the carriageways on the lower deck and two on the upper deck, the installation of extra steel strengthening bands around the bridge's support columns, and other works which were completed in 1983.
 A further programme of strengthening was completed in 2006.
-The recent work to strengthen the bridge was a very complex operation, with a lot of the work happening inside the box beam spine.
+The recent work to strengthen the bridge was a very complex operation, with a lot of the work happening inside the box-beam spine.
 The works took over 3 years and cost £82 million (nearly 9 times the original bridge building cost, adjusting for inflation).
 The strengthening project won the British construction industry's Major Project Award in 2005.

-Although originally designed to carry a dual 3-lane motorway on the top deck, during and subsequent to the strengthening work the M1 was reduced to 2 lanes following an EU directive on load bearing capacity to allow for the introduction of 40-tonne trucks in the UK.
+Although originally designed to carry a dual 3-lane motorway on the top deck, during and subsequent to the strengthening work the M1 was reduced to 2 lanes following an EU directive on load-bearing capacity to allow for the introduction of 40-tonne trucks in the UK.
 This arrangement allowed the third lane in each direction to join from Junction 34 to make the busy junction safer.
 Since the opening of the M1 junction 32 to 35a smart motorway scheme in January 2017, the viaduct once again carries 3 lanes of traffic plus hard shoulders in each direction.

 The viaduct is balanced on rollers to allow for thermal expansion and contraction, and the route weaves slightly in order to make its way past obstacles.
 The viaduct, due to its construction, is very flexible.
 Movement may be felt on the lower deck as the traffic passes overhead.
 The Meadowhall Shopping Centre lies in the valley to the west; to the east is the Blackburn Meadows sewage works and new biomass power station.